Chinese miners in Vietnam: Tong Tinh Mines incidents and mining situation in the late 18th century

 Border issue was particularly sensitive in Qing-Le relationship.
-There were been many rebellions in the Sino-Vietnamese border area in the 18th century.
+There were many rebellions in the Sino-Vietnamese border area in the 18th century.
 Tong Tinh mines incident was the largest one of them and had a great influence on the mining industry in northern Vietnam and national relationship.

 Tong Tinh mines (送星厂) were mines in Thai Nguyen province in Vietnam.
 By the mid-18th century, many miners and their families gathered at the Tong Tinh mining site and made it a larger settlement.
 Restaurants, teahouses, medicine shops, and other facilities appeared here, making Tong Tinh a prosperous town in the border frontier.
 Tong Tinh mines produced a variety of minerals, while the main source was silver.
 Vietnamese and Chinese miners had worked together in harmony until 1765, when two Chinese, Zhang Renfu and Zhang Nante, separated Chinese miners into different groups and contested to gain the control of Tong Tinh mines.
 Violent clashes erupted in 1765.
 Ngo Thi Si, governor of Thai Nguyen, did not respond to the conflict but appealed Qing government to come forward to resolve the problem because of the involvement of Chinese subjects.
 However, Qing officials did not know about the conflict and refused to intervene.
 Therefore, Ngo Thi Si led a mediation team to Tong Tinh mines to solve the problem but hurried back to the capital because of the death of Trinh Lord.
 Before leaving, Ngo reached a new tax-related agreement with Chinese miners and temporarily calmed the violent rebellion.